 Marla Rosner, Senior Learning & Development Consultant, MSA Worldwide

-Consider the rapidity of your system’s evolution.
+Consider the rapidity of your franchise system’s evolution.
 If you have announced multiple new processes, procedures, or programs to your existing franchisees, it will be critical to modify content for new franchisee training.
 That is the easy part.
 What can be more challenging is uncovering ways in which the system training either overloads franchisees with information they can’t absorb in the timeframe and manner provided, or fails to use the best training methods for particular content.

-Whether you have already made a commitment to revamp your program, or whether you are only beginning to analyze whether the time is ripe to do so, don’t analyze from the ivory tower.
+Whether you have already made a commitment to revamp your franchise training program, or whether you are only beginning to analyze whether the time is ripe to do so, don’t analyze from the ivory tower.
 Consider the following approaches to getting a 360-degree perspective on what needs improvement:

 1. Call Franchisees